LSAP: Rethinking Inversion Fidelity, Perception and Editability in GAN Latent Space: Experiments

-\myparagraph{Baselines} We take comprehensive comparisons in both two inversion stages.
-For \emph{Image Embedding} methods, we compare our LSAP$_E$ to pSp \cite{richardson2021encoding} and e4e \cite{tov2021designing} for encoder-based approaches and our LSAP$_O$ to StyleGAN2 \cite{karras2020analyzing} projection for optimization-based approaches.
-Moreover, we evaluate e4e and LSAP$_E$'s performance with four \emph{Result Refinement} methods: ReStyle \cite{alaluf2021restyle}, HFGI \cite{wang2022high}, SAM \cite{parmar2022spatially} and PTI \cite{roich2021pivotal}, where HFGI and SAM can be considered as intermediate feature prediction methods, and PTI is a generator tuning method.
+\textbf{Baselines} We conduct comprehensive comparisons across both stages of inversion.
+For Image Embedding methods, we compare our LSAP$_E$ with the encoder-based approaches pSp \cite{richardson2021encoding} and e4e \cite{tov2021designing}, and compare our optimization-based LSAP$_O$ with the projection method of StyleGAN2 \cite{karras2020analyzing}.
+Furthermore, we evaluate the performance of e4e and LSAP$_E$ under four Result Refinement methods: ReStyle \cite{alaluf2021restyle}, HFGI \cite{wang2022high}, SAM \cite{parmar2022spatially} and PTI \cite{roich2021pivotal}.
+Among these, HFGI and SAM operate as intermediate feature prediction methods, while PTI serves as a generator tuning method.

-\myparagraph{Evaluation} We use MSE and LPIPS \cite{zhang2018unreasonable} to evaluate fidelity in all fields, and calculate identity similarity by ArcFace \cite{deng2019arcface} between input and reconstructed images in face domain.
-To evaluate perception and editability, we use NSCD and latent editing consistency (LEC) \cite{tov2021designing}.
-Furthermore, we calculate the identity preservation between origin images and edited images under the same editing effects by each inversion method to demonstrate identity impacts during manipulation.
+\textbf{Evaluation} We evaluate reconstruction fidelity using MSE and LPIPS \cite{zhang2018unreasonable} across all domains, and compute identity similarity for the face domain using \cite{deng2019arcface} between input and reconstructed images.
+To assess perception and editability, we adopt NSCD and latent editing consistency(LEC) \cite{tov2021designing}.
+In addition, we measure identity preservation between the original images and their edited counterparts-under matched editing effects for each inversion method—to quantify identity robustness during manipulation.